Skip to content

 The Old Town of Dubrovnik, Croatia

-Croatia is a country that has long coasts and beautiful beaches.
+Croatia is a country with long coastlines and beautiful beaches.
 This alone is enough reason to pay a visit to Croatia.
-The country also has an abundance of cities that are full of interesting attractions.
+The country also has many cities full of interesting attractions.

 Unlike other Southeastern European countries that are struggling to attract tourists, Croatia has a plethora of potential; cruise liners dock in its ports, spring breakers flock to its beaches, and honeymooners seek out its achingly romantic getaways.